wso2/docs-mi/en/docs/reference/connectors/bigquery-connector/bigquery-connector-example.md

        "kind": "bigquery#tableDataInsertAllResponse"
    }
    ```

-3. Retrieve inserted details from the BigQuery table.
+####  Invoke an API to retrieve inserted details from the BigQuery table.

    **Sample request**